 Cheesy Bean Dip | Simple 3 Ingredient Recipe

 - This cheesy bean dip isn’t the prettiest dish, so I like to garnish it up when I want a nicer presentation.
 Fresh herbs, scallions, a swirl of sour cream, jalapeños, avocado, chopped tomatoes, or pico de gallo are all great options and add a bit of freshness to the dip!

-If you try this simple cheesy bean dip, I’d love it if you would leave a comment below!
+If you try this simple, cheesy bean dip, I’d love it if you left a comment below!

+Cheesy Bean Dip | Simple 3 Ingredient Recipe